maxthraxx/chronicler/README.md

 - Zero cloud dependency
 - Full ownership of your files and creative vision

-I'm building Chronicler to give creators a tool that grows with your world, not one that walls you in.
+I'm building Chronicler to give creators a tool that grows with your world, not one that walls you in behind a subscription.

 ---